lamak-qaizar/lamak-qaizar.github.io/docs/about.markdown

 Hi there.

+I am a programmer and coach with ten odd years of experience.

 Early in my career, I was fortunate to be programming at a company that scaled from one server to hundreds.
 I learnt how to find bottlenecks in architecture and was exposed to a wide array of tools and technologies.

 At some point I realised that throwing technologies (and sometimes people) wasn't a very effective way of solving problems.
 Pains were alleviated maybe, but rarely solved.
 All the complexity we were piling on - the layers of code, tools, frameworks and people - seemed marvellous, but was it?